Double heading

-In railroad terminology, double heading indicates the use of two locomotives at the front of a train, each operated individually by its own crew.
-The practice of triple-heading involves the use of three locomotives.
-The practice of multi-heading involves the use of multiple locomotives and so on.
+In railroad terminology, double heading refers to the use of two locomotives at the front of a train, each operated separately by its own crew.
+Triple-heading refers to the use of three locomotives, while multi-heading refers to the use of multiple locomotives.

-Double heading is most common with steam locomotives, but is also practised with diesel locomotives.
-It is not strictly the same practice as two or more diesel or electric locomotives working 'in multiple' (or 'multiple-working'), where both (or all) locomotives are controlled by a single driver in the cab of the leading locomotive.
+The practice originated during the era of steam locomotives, but the use of two or more locomotives also remains common with modern diesel and electric locomotives.
+However, modern locomotives often operate using multiple-unit control, in which all locomotives are controlled by a single driver from the leading cab, rather than by separate crews.

 Advantages

 Double heading is practised for a number of reasons: